Skip to main content

 ₹3,00,000 + 30% above ₹24 lakh

-Under the new tax regime, lower rates apply, but exemptions (like 80C and 80D) cannot be claimed.
+Under the new tax regime, lower rates apply, but exemptions like Section 123 (previously called 80C) and Section 126 (previously called 80D) cannot be claimed.

 Did You Know?

-• If tax is payable, make an online payment via Net Banking/UPI/Debit Card.
+1. If tax is payable, make an online payment via Net Banking/UPI/Debit Card

-• If excess tax is deducted, a refund request is automatically generated.
+2. If excess tax is deducted, a refund request is automatically generated

-• Click "Proceed to Verification" and e-verify using Aadhaar OTP, Net Banking, or Digital Signature.
+3. Click "Proceed to Verification" and e-verify using Aadhaar OTP, Net Banking, or Digital Signature

-After submission, download the ITR-V acknowledgment receipt.
+• Step 7: Download the Acknowledgement: After submission, download the ITR-V acknowledgement receipt.
 If e-verification was skipped, send a signed copy to CPC, Bengaluru, within 30 days.

 Conclusion

-Filing an ITR is not just a legal obligation but also a financially prudent practice.
+Beyond the legal requirement, filing for an ITR will help to create a financial paper trail, which will end up working in your favour.
+It becomes beneficial for getting loans, claiming refunds or for visa applications.
 With the government's push toward digital processes, salaried employees can now file their returns effortlessly using the online portal.
 You can file your ITR smoothly and on time by choosing the correct form, verifying your income, and claiming the right deductions.

-If you have not filed your ITR yet, do not wait for the deadline and start the process today!
+If you have not filed your ITR yet, do not wait until the deadline; start the process today.

 Glossary

-1. House Rent Allowance: Benefit that is a part of an employee’s salary package and helps cover rental expenses.
+1. House Rent Allowance: A benefit that is a part of an employee’s salary package and helps cover rental expenses

-3. Section 80C: A provision that allows deductions of up to ₹1.5 lakh on investments to reduce taxable income.
+3. Section 123 (previously called 80C): A provision that allows deductions of up to ₹1.5 lakh on investments to reduce taxable income

 Uncertain About Insurance